Free Heavy Equipment Appraisal quote from a

 The method(s) by which you collect, identify, classify, and describe the equipment characteristics depends on the scope of work decision “the extent to which tangible property is inspected” we made above.

-Regardless of the method by which we identify the equipment’s characteristics, the equipment owner should be able to quickly provide the machinery and equipment appraiser with the most complete, up-to-date facts and data on the equipment property.
+Regardless of the method by which we identify the equipment’s characteristics, the equipment owner should be able to quickly provide the certified machinery and equipment appraiser with the most complete, up-to-date facts and data on the equipment property.

-After all, the owner purchased the equipment, oversees the servicing, and thus, should know it better than anyone, right?
+After all, the business owner purchased the equipment, oversees the servicing, and thus, should know it better than anyone, right?

-If the owner isn’t able to furnish this information, the machinery appraiser should identify that, realize that it will take extra time to collect this information, and account for this in the scope of work.
+If the business owner isn’t able to furnish this information, the machinery appraiser should identify that, realize that it will take extra time to collect this information, and account for this in the scope of work.

 With the complete equipment list at our fingertips, we need to carefully consider all 3 equipment valuation approaches: